KHard2Bme/Python-Project-Template/Quant_README.md

 ![wc1n](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/68705896-7828-4873-b540-747e1d559eb9)
 ![wc1ne](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/26bb99fd-7b44-4bec-ae00-c82ac3590c0d)

-### [In addition to the app having high ratings and positive sentiments, reviewers also had many positive words in the reviews for the app.]

 ### Lets now take a look at two random author app versions to see how many reviews each has and how they compare with each other; 4.73.0.3 and 3.9.4.0.